alecfarmer/alecfarmer.github.io/README.txt

-Learning about HTML and JavaScript
+Learning about HTML, CSS, and JavaScript